Governors

 The Governing Board of Jarrow School works with the Head Teacher to promote and maintain high standards of educational achievement.
 The Governing Board have prioritised the following key issues during the year.
 Our role is to provide the strategic direction of the School and to assist the Senior Team in continuing to improve the standards and quality of our provision.

 2. Improving Outcomes for Students: We have challenged the Senior Team to continue to improve outcomes at both Key Stages by further improving the quality of education.
-We have monitored the progress of students and we have also monitored staff development and training.
+We have monitored the progress of students along with assessment procedures and we have also monitored staff development and training.

-Impact: Progress for students at Key Stage 3 has improved.
+Impact: Progress for students at Key Stage 3 and Key Stage 4 has improved.
 We have challenged curriculum leaders to further review the curriculum across the school ensuring it is challenging, fulfils the needs of all individual learners and gives students the necessary skills, understanding and opportunities to successfully progress to the next stage of their lives.
+Assessment has been a key area for improvement throughout the year.

-3. Further Improving Leadership and Management: With the number of pupils at the school significantly increasing over the last few years we have reviewed the roles and responsibilities of senior staff and pastoral staff discussing and making changes where appropriate.
+3. Further Improving Leadership and Management: With the number of pupils at the school significantly increasing over the last few years we have reviewed the roles and responsibilities of senior staff and pastoral staff, discussing and making changes where appropriate.
+Following the announcement of the retirement of the current Head Teacher, governors successfully recruited and appointed a new Head Teacher to begin in the new academic year.

 Impact: There is increased accountability at all levels across the school which will lead to improved outcomes.
-There is a revised pastoral structure in place alongside revised procedures to ensure the variety of needs displayed by our students is now more fully met.
+There is a revised pastoral structure in place alongside revised procedures to ensure the variety of needs displayed by our students is now fully met as far as possible.
+A new Head Teacher will begin with effect from 1 September 2024.

-4. Further Improving Transition Arrangements: We have further improved our transition arrangements with Open Evenings and transition days now taking place again following changes due to COVID-19.
+4. Further Improving Transition Arrangements: We have further improved our transition arrangements with open evenings, transition days and taster days taking place as frequently as possible at relevant times throughout the year.

-Impact: The school is now oversubscribed and numbers on roll have further increased to 833 (September 2022) from 808 (September 2021)
+Impact: The school continues to be oversubscribed and numbers on roll have further increased to 855 (September 2024) from 847 (September 2023).

-5. Responding to National Education Policy Reforms: Throughout the last academic year, there have been changes to national policies in education both short term changes dealing with the issues from COVID-19 and longer-term changes following the publication of the Schools White Paper.
-Governors have ensured that the School meets all statutory requirements and are aware of the revised expectations of the Ofsted framework.
+5. Responding to National Education Policy Reforms: Throughout the last academic year, there have been changes to national policies in education.
+Governors have ensured that the School meets all statutory requirements and are aware of the expectations of the Ofsted framework.

 Impact: Jarrow School meets its statutory requirements.

 6. Governor Monitoring and Evaluation: Governors are linked to particular subject areas and to specific themes (e.g. Special Educational Needs or Pupil Premium).
-This was reviewed in the autumn term however unfortunately this year, some of these visits were postponed due to the coronavirus pandemic.
-It is the aim that all governors will make at least one “link area” visit to the school during each school year.
+This was reviewed in the autumn term however unfortunately this year, some of these visits did not take place.
+It is the aim that all governors will make at least two “link area” visits to the school during each school year.

 Impact: Governors fully support the work of the School and are able to monitor and evaluate the school based on both primary and secondary evidence.